braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/ideas_and_strategies/b2b_data_models.md

 | Accounts | A record of an organization that is a qualified potential customer, an existing customer, a partner, or a competitor who has a relationship of similar significance. |
 {: .reset-td-br-1 .reset-td-br-2 }

-Within Braze, we think of these as two objects.
+Within Braze, we organize these four objects as two objects.

 | Object | Description |
 | --- | --- |